instacount/instacount-java-client/README.md

 # Basics
 Using the Instacount Java client is easy.
 First, create an instance of the <b>InstacountClientParams</b>.
 This will be used to supply your client implementation with the proper credentials (Application Id and Key) to allow it to access your instacount account.
-For ease of use, we reccommend extending <b>AbstractInstacountClientParams</b>, like this:
+It will also be used to supply an actual HTTP implementation.
+For ease of use, we recommend extending <b>AbstractInstacountClientParams</b>, like this:

     public class MyClientParams extends AbstractInstacountClientParams {